 The circle and sphere are probably the most commonly found sacred pieces of geometry.
 They transcend religion, society, and culture and always represents wholeness, cycles, and potential.
 We see this shape around us all the time.
 Circles and spheres are everywhere from the moon, to the oranges we eat, to the shape of the fundamental shape of atoms - the building blocks of all matter - and life.
 In this blog we will explore all of the circle's sacred geometric meanings and variations.
-As always, you can join in on the discussion here or over on YouTube where you can find the accompanying live chat discussion to this blog:

 "The circle is the beginning that has no end.
 From the sacred center of creation comes unlimited potential and infinite possibility." - F. Hart